Doctor of Medicine and Doctor of Philosophy

-- Dr. Mohamed Hussein: "Dr. Hussein developed a novel microscopic pedestrian simulation model.
-His model showed a high accuracy in simulating pedestrian movements and predicting their behavior during different interactions.
-His research will aid in developing a solid understanding of pedestrian behavior and studying a variety of applications, including pedestrian safety."
+- Dr. Rushdi Mah'd Alsaleh: "Dr. Alsaleh developed novel artificial intelligent based microscopic simulation models for vulnerable road user interactions.
+His models showed high accuracy in predicting road user evasive action mechanisms.
+His research will aid in developing better understanding of road user behavior and studying various applications, including road user safety."

 Doctor of Philosophy (Computer Science)

 - Dr. Glenn Steven Bevilacqua: "Dr. Bevilacqua developed efficient algorithms for estimating and optimizing reachability and coverage on probabilistic graphs.
 Many real networks such as protein-protein interaction networks, peer-to-peer computer networks and online social networks exhibit uncertainty which may be modelled as a probabilistic graph."